 For us, Maude’s team suggested increase proprioceptive / heavy work activities to support him through the consolidation period.
 Tactile Integration–tactile massage, 2 times per day in the morning and evening would be a good idea to support him.
 Maude lets us know that our child will stabilize.

 We can see some wonky behaviour with growth spurts.
 There are ups and downs, but the downs are good.
-When the child has developmental delay, the central nervous system (CNS) gives his system feedback that feels in a certain way.
+When the child has a developmental difference, the central nervous system (CNS) gives his system feedback that feels in a certain way.
 The child also feels stress a certain way.

 A growth spurt is a challenge and it feels the same way stress feels to the child.
 The child turns to what helped before to deal with stress.
 That is, you revert back to what comforts you.
 Even though you might know that a certain behaviour is not ideal, cognitively, that’s where you need to go emotionally because that’s where the body’s memory is.
 That’s what worked before to make you feel better.